HANICA-DWA/sep2021-project-opossum/documentatie/Spikes/Snaphots/readme.md

 As the name suggests single-file plugin can save a page into a single html file.
 It encodes and inlines images, CSS, iframes, fonts and JavaScript.
 So you have everything in a single file without needing to do web requests.

-The exception is video's and audio files.
+The exception is video and audio files.
 It has the option to remove the link to those sources or leave them in.